harshbg/secondbrainai/README.md

 ## 📊 Process

 ### 1. **Data Collection**:
-   The highlights are sourced from Google Docs using the Google Docs API, allowing easy import of reading highlights, or uploaded manually into the system.
+   The highlights are sourced from Google Docs using the Google Docs API, allowing easy import of reading highlights or uploaded manually into the system.

 ### 2. **Data Preprocessing**:
    The raw text highlights undergo preprocessing using:
-   - SpaCy for text cleaning and Named Entity Recognition (NER).
+   - SpaCy is used for text cleaning and named entity recognition (NER).
    - Custom functions to clean and standardize the text.

 ### 3. **Querying with LlamaIndex**:
-   The LlamaIndex Query Engine is used to efficiently search through the document highlights.
+   The LlamaIndex Query Engine is used to search through the document highlights efficiently.
    It helps retrieve the most relevant information using text-based searches for research papers, summaries, or essays.

 ### 4. **Generating Summaries and Essays**:
    Based on the user's input, the system generates:
    - Summaries of specific topics within the text.
    - Custom essays using the processed highlights, following the user's preferences in style and length.

-### 5. **User Feedback Integration**:
-   After generating responses (highlights, summaries, essays), users can provide feedback.
-This feedback loop helps refine future responses.